SisandaTom/MyCV.github.io/README.md

 GitHub).
 ○ Add links to any blog posts or articles that you have written.
-● Use CSS to style and position the elements on your webpage as attractively as possible.
+● Use CSS to style and position the elements on your webpage as attractively
+#You must be creative
+#Make sure that your webite is user friendly
+#The website must be easy to understand also
+as possible.
 Feel free to use style libraries like Bootstrap.
 ● Create a new repository for this task called MyCV.
 ● Following the steps in Compulsory Task 1, deploy your webpage using